fcadam/cicd-pipeline-train-schedule-git/README.md

 edited by fc

 # Running the app
-# This is a test1 commit
-#This is a test 2 commit

 It is not necessary to run this app locally in order to complete the learning activities, but if you wish to do so you will need a local installation of npm.
 Begin by installing the npm dependencies with:

     npm install